- →What Is the Qualification Challenge Before AI?

 - 20 tools requiring annual requalification, creating a rolling cycle of continuous qualification effort

-The combinatorial explosion of process parameters — chamber pressure, gas flow ratios, RF power, temperature profiles — meant that each tool required an independent exploration of the design space.
-No systematic method existed to leverage knowledge gained from qualifying one tool to accelerate the next.
+The combinatorial explosion of process parameters — chamber pressure, gas flow ratios, RF power, temperature profiles — means each tool requires an independent exploration of the design space.
+In a conventional flow, no systematic method exists to leverage knowledge gained from qualifying one tool to accelerate the next.

-How Did AI-Powered Smart DOE Change the Process?
+How Does AI-Powered Smart DOE Change the Process?

-The manufacturer selected MST’s NeuroBox E5200S platform for its Smart DOE capability, which combines Bayesian optimization with physics-informed machine learning models.
-Rather than exploring the full parameter space exhaustively, the AI system identifies the most information-rich experiments to run — dramatically reducing the number of test wafers needed while maintaining or improving qualification confidence levels.
+In this model, Smart DOE (for example, MST’s NeuroBox E5200S) combines Bayesian optimization with physics-informed machine learning.
+Rather than exploring the full parameter space exhaustively, the system selects the most information-rich experiments to run — reducing the number of test wafers needed while maintaining qualification confidence.
+The wafer-reduction figures below are offline-lab validation targets, to be confirmed in a pilot on your own tools.

-- Phase 1 — Baseline (Week 1–2): The NeuroBox E5200S was connected to the first tool in the fleet.
-Historical process data, metrology records, and maintenance logs were ingested to build an initial process model.
-Integration with the existing MES (Manufacturing Execution System) and FDC (Fault Detection and Classification) infrastructure was completed in under 5 business days.
+- Phase 1 — Baseline (Week 1–2): The platform is connected to the first tool.
+Historical process data, metrology records, and maintenance logs are ingested to build an initial process model.
+Integration with the existing MES (Manufacturing Execution System) and FDC (Fault Detection and Classification) infrastructure is designed to complete in roughly a week.

-- Phase 2 — First Tool Qualification (Week 2–3): Smart DOE guided the qualification of Tool #1.
-Instead of 100 wafers, the AI recommended a sequence of 15 strategically chosen experiments.
-Each run’s results were fed back into the model in real-time, refining predictions for subsequent experiments.
-Total qualification was completed in 8 days — a 70% reduction from the historical 4-week average.
+- Phase 2 — First Tool Qualification (Week 2–3): Smart DOE guides the qualification of Tool #1.
+Instead of 100 wafers, the model targets a sequence of ~15 strategically chosen experiments, with each run fed back to refine predictions for subsequent experiments — modeled to complete in about 8 days versus a ~4-week conventional average.

-- Phase 3 — Fleet Rollout (Week 3–8): This is where transfer learning produced the most dramatic results.
-The model trained on Tool #1 was used as a prior for Tool #2, which required only 9 wafers to qualify.
-By Tool #5, the system needed just 5 wafers.
-By Tool #10, qualification required only 2–3 wafers per tool, as the model had learned the underlying tool-to-tool variation patterns across the fleet.
+- Phase 3 — Fleet Rollout (Week 3–8): This is where transfer learning compounds.
+The model trained on Tool #1 serves as a prior for Tool #2, which the model targets to qualify in ~9 wafers; by Tool #5, ~5 wafers; and by Tool #10, ~2–3 wafers per tool as shared tool-to-tool variation patterns are captured.
+These are offline-lab/transfer-learning targets, not measured production outcomes.

 |---|---|---|---|